pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/input_README.md

   - `Accession` - Protein/peptide identifier in UniProtKB Accession format
   - `Peptide` - Peptide sequence
   - `PTM` - Post-translational modifications
+  - `Pool`- In case the analysis is pooled

 ## Important Notes
 - This folder is will have a temporary copy created during processing (`../input_data/input`)